If you’re into the arts and culture then you won’t want to miss a tour of the following:

 Its idyllic location overlooks the tranquil River Irfon and attracts many local, national and international visitors.

-The Norman building was remodeled in the medieval period and again in the Stuart, Georgian and Victorian eras.
+The Norman building was remodelled in the medieval period and again in the Stuart, Georgian and Victorian eras.

 A pleasant walk from the town centre to the Church starts along Dolycoed Road towards Abergwesyn.